ycw/three-csg-modeller/README.md

 `model.build()`
 - Build a `Mesh` from model.
-The mesh holds a "indexed" `BufferGeoemtry`, its render groups have been sorted by materials; unused materials are plucked; orphan group in `geometry.groups` is eliminated.
+The mesh holds a "indexed" `BufferGeoemtry`, its render groups have been grouped by materials; unused materials are plucked; orphan group is eliminated.

 ## Credits